AdobeDocs/app-builder/guides/security_overview.md

 Project Firefly [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) are designed to fasten the implementation of the typical security requirements for cloud-native applications that deploy into Adobe's ecosystem.

-The following sections will focus on specific aspects of the security for Firefly Applications.
+The following sections will focus on specific aspects of the security for Project Firefly Applications.

-## Securing the Access to Firefly Applications
+## Securing the Access to Project Firefly Applications

 Any interaction with [Adobe Product APIs](https://www.adobe.io/apis.html) needs to be authenticated against Adobe Identity Management Services (IMS).
 The [Understanding Authentication](understanding_authentication.md) guide is a good pre-read to get deeper preliminary insights on those services.

-### Adobe IMS Support for Firefly Applications
+### Adobe IMS Support for Project Firefly Applications

 Project Firefly [SDK](https://github.com/adobe/aio-sdk) and [CLI](https://github.com/adobe/aio-cli) help developers to [bootstrap applications](../getting_started/setup.md#bootstrapping-an-application) easily from application templates with `aio app init`.
 These includes templates for Runtime web actions, which integrate with the [Adobe Product APIs](https://www.adobe.io/apis.html) that can be extended with Project Firefly.